 Manchester is a larger medium-sized city located in the state of New Hampshire.
 With a population of 110,229 people and 30 constituent neighborhoods, Manchester is the largest community in New Hampshire.
-Much of the housing stock in Manchester was built prior to World War II, making it one of the older and more historic cities in the country.
+Manchester has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities, Manchester isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Manchester are a mix of both white- and blue-collar jobs.
+Manchester is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Manchester is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Manchester who work in office and administrative support (13.91%), sales jobs (12.12%), and management occupations (8.27%).

 Also of interest is that Manchester has more people living here who work in computers and math than 95% of the places in the US.

 The percentage of people in Manchester who are college-educated is somewhat higher than the average US community of 21.84%: 27.39% of adults in Manchester have at least a bachelor's degree.

 The per capita income in Manchester in 2010 was $28,162, which is lower middle income relative to New Hampshire, and upper middle income relative to the rest of the US.
 This equates to an annual income of $112,648 for a family of four.
 However, Manchester contains both very wealthy and poor people as well.

 Manchester is a somewhat ethnically-diverse city.
 The people who call Manchester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Manchester residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Manchester include French , French Canadian, English, and Italian.

 The most common language spoken in Manchester is English.
 Other important languages spoken here include Spanish and French.